Mikapall/Demon-s-Souls-SL1-Repository/ds3.md

   - It's recommended that Yhorm, Soul of Cinder, Halflight, Gravetender, Deacons and Wolnir should be beaten with a different legendary challenge.
 - SL1 Fist only
   - It's recommended that Soul of Cinder, Halflight, Gravetender, Deacons and Wolnir should be beaten with a different legendary challenge.
-- SL1 All Bosses Speedrun
-  - Check the [Index](./index.md) section on Speedruns.
-  - 'Ashes of Ariandel' and 'The Ringed City' DLCs are mandatory.
 - SL1 Perma-Death
   - Record the full run.
   - Check the banned equipment page for more info on what is allowed for this run.